 What exactly is SBAM?

-It means ”Savona Brescia And Modena” as those cites are where everything began.
+It means ”Savona Brescia And Modena” as those cities are where everything began.

 What does SBAM do?

 SBAM is a project we started back in 2016, at the beginning was just a YouTube channel made for fun.
 Then we saw that people liked our content, so we opened our Facebook and Instagram pages as well.

 We are stable now and each one of us has a part in this madness.

 Basically the founders are Andrea and Fabio, here.
 I’m [Gianluca] one of the last ones to have joined the team, and generally I take care of the subtitles of the videos.
 Since we noticed that a good percentage of our visuals are from abroad, especially the USA.
 There are ten of us, and we try to share the tasks between us.
 Basically we try to cover all the aspects of the shooting world, from collecting old milsurps to modern stuff, reloading, long range shooting, and so on.
 Dimitri here, is the most recent addition to the SBAM team, he is a former Swiss Infantry military officer and provides our mainly shooting based content for our social media and occasionally a video for the main channel.
 He doesn’t have access to good recording gear but he does have the ability to shoot on private property which is pretty rare here in Italy.

 Where in Italy are you folks based out of?

 SBAM is spread all around northern Italy, and most of us are from Modena.
 Fabio and Dimitri instead live in Liguria to the North West.